In the Bathroom Stall with L.: Pads Review

 What brands are you currently using?

-Stay tuned for what I'll be trying next month!
+Stay tuned for what I'll be trying next!

 Share with your crew!
 Let them know Love Begins With L.